suhasini-git/eog-resources-suhasini-react/README.md

 ## Create React App Visualization

-This assessment was bespoke handcrafted for Sharavan.
+This assessment was bespoke handcrafted for Suhasini.

 Read more about this assessment [here](https://react.eogresources.com)